Celebrate New Year’s Eve Abroad

 In this sea of people, we felt like two survivors of the shipwreck who just saw a small island far ahead.

-At about 11:55 we were standing on the steps of that store.
+At 11:55 we were standing on the steps of that store.
 I was happy to see that our plastic cups were not crushed in the melee.
 We opened the bottle, and drank champagne on the steps of this tiny store, next to the whimsically decorated Christmas tree, and pressed against the sales girls who were smiling at us and wishing us “Happy New Year”!

 We offered them champagne, and they happily accepted.
 We did not get to see the fireworks, but we will never forget that New Year’s Eve in Hong Kong!